drobilc/MatchMaker/homework3/report/report.md

 ### 1. Preparing training data

 This was the most time consuming part in this task.
-We had to capture images of faces, crop them and then convert them into embeddings for training our classifiers.
+We had to capture images of faces, crop them and then convert them into encodings for training our classifiers.

 #### 1.1 Capturing images of faces